Seraaron/agora/srd/subsystems/Social Discourse.md

 When an opponent uses a move against you that says _“your opponent may exploit you”_ as a failure consequence — which most offensive moves say, for example — this means that **you may choose one following responses** (as an immediate free action):

-- **Deny / Evade:** You bluntly reject or contradict your opponent, or cut down their claims with a simple observation, which staggers their train of thought, and counts as [[#Hesitation|hesitation]] on their next roll (ie. _+1 difficulty factor, which can stack with other penalties_).
+- **Deny / Evade:** You bluntly reject or contradict your opponent, change the topic, or cut down their claims with a simple observation, which staggers their train of thought, and counts as [[#Hesitation|hesitation]] on their next roll (ie. _+1 difficulty factor, which can stack with other penalties_).
 - **Change Tone:** If you haven't had your turn yet, you may _change to a different tone_ from the one you chose at the start of the round. _This does not change the Momentum you already generated_.
 - **Shake Off:** If you are currently [[#Hesitation|hesitating]], [[#Speechless|struck speechless]], or otherwise hindered, you may shake it off and _remove all penalties or negative status effects_ that are afflicting you (or you may remove a point of _temporary_ stress from the argument).
 - **Raise the Stakes:** You retort, and increase the Momentum of the debate for everyone by your opponent's [margin of failure] on their roll against you.